JuliaAI/LearnAPI.jl/docs/src/reference.md

 #### Example

-Any instance of `GradientRidgeRegressor` defined below is a valid learner.
+Below is an example of a learner type with a valid constructor:

 ```julia
 struct GradientRidgeRegressor{T<:Real}